 IRI-STP1 also has the potential to significantly drive down operating costs.
 This - of course- will vary component-by-component and correlates directly to how widely adopted a particular piece is by the industry.

 (4) How much will implementing STP cost by organization?

 After surveying our membership, the costs from STP can range from $500,000 to over $3,000,000.
 Much of the cost depends on the complexity of your current infrastructure and what components you plan to implement in your first wave.

 How can IRI help?
 We are looking very closely at the cost of implementing STP components and how to lower those costs.
 We believe that through effective collaboration with those who have already implemented, some savings can be realized.

 Please take special note that IRI will facilitate conversations if your organization is planning to or is still in the business phase, implement IRI-STP1 components.

 (5) How many organizations have adopted STP components?

-From our research, over 15 large insurance companies have implemented IRI-STP1 components.
-Approximately five more are planning to implement during the 2011-2012 timeframe.
-Over 20 distribution companies are currently using some core IRI-STP1 components.
+From our research, over 18 large insurance companies have implemented IRI-STP1 components.
+Over 25 distribution companies are currently using some core IRI-STP1 components.
 That number will significantly increase if you include firms that clear through third party organizations.
-With the financial crisis hopefully behind us, there are five planned implementations in the next couple of years – with some firms strategically increasing their existing investment by adopting additional components like eSignature.